zj11223344/Tactics-Remix/README.md

 #### Gebhard Blucher's Lich in the Docks

-A new lich can be found in the Docks district: enter the door to the north of the main Shadow Thief guildhouse entrance.
+A new lich can be found in the Docks district with an endless supply of undead minions to call upon.
+You may find her by entering the door to the north of the main Shadow Thief guildhouse entrance.

 WARNING: Reported to be *incompatible* with Back to Brynnlaw.

 #### Kensai Ryu's Gnome Fighter/Illusionist in the Docks

-A gnome fighter/illusionist is looking for Valygar inside a building in the docks and he will kill anyone in his way.
+A gnome fighter/illusionist full of tricks is looking to collect upon the bounty on Valygar's head.
+Beware on your search as the gnome will kill anyone in his way.

 ### Update Existing Encounters - Install AFTER SCS